Brand building ‘good karma’; performance marketing reaps its benefits: Sandeep Walunj

 00:00 / 00:00

-New Delhi: In a world obsessed with clicks, conversions, and quick wins, it’s easy to forget that brand building is the real showstopper behind long-term success.
+In a world obsessed with clicks, conversions, and quick wins, it’s easy to forget that brand building is the real powerhouse behind long-term business success.
 Performance metrics may garner attention, but the quieter, steady work of creating a brand that resonates cultivates true brand loyalty.

 Resonating with this thought, Sandeep Walunj, Group Chief Marketing Officer at Motilal Oswal Financial Services, said, “Brand building is like collecting punya—doing the right things and accumulating good karma.
 Performance marketing, on the other hand, is like spending that karma to reap benefits.”

 Emphasising the need to balance between performance marketing and brand building, Walunj said, “In financial services, trust and brand love are paramount.
 Humans are more emotional than rational, so establishing a reputation and trust is crucial before expecting people to trust you with their money.
-Over the past decade, there has been a shift towards performance marketing due to its ROI friendliness, but this is like spending from your savings without replenishing them, which can lead to bankruptcy.”
+Over the past decade, there has been a shift towards performance marketing due to its ROI friendliness, but this is like spending from your savings without replenishing them, which can lead to bankruptcy.
+Balancing brand building with performance marketing ensures long-term trust and success”

-Moving further into the conversation with BestMediaInfo.com, Walunj mentioned that MOSFL plans to divide its marketing fund in the 60:40 ratio, where the majority of the budget will be spent on performance marketing and the rest on brand building.
+Moving further into the conversation with BestMediaInfo.com, Walunj mentioned that MOSFL will divide its marketing monies in the 60:40 ratio, where 60% of the budget will henceforth be spent on performance marketing and the rest on brand building.

-CMOs are often caught in a thrilling tug-of-war with CFOs, who seem to have a sixth sense for scrutinising every penny spent.
+CMOs are often caught in an unfortunate tug-of-war with CFOs, who take liking for scrutinising every penny spent from 'cost control' mindset.
 It’s like a game of chess, where the CMO must strategically justify each marketing initiative as if it were a precious gem in a treasure chest.
 “Brand building?
 Oh, that’s just an abstract art form,” the CFO might say, raising an eyebrow as they pore over spreadsheets.
 The challenge?
 Explaining that while performance metrics and immediate sales are the shiny trophies everyone loves, true brand building is more akin to planting a garden—requiring time, care, and a little bit of faith.

-Presenting a take on the issue, Walunj said, “Explaining the need for brand building can be challenging, especially when there are no immediate, concrete results to show.
-It’s similar to a doctor explaining why an injection or antibiotic isn’t necessary; it requires patience and clear communication.
+Presenting a take on the issue, Walunj said, “Explaining the need for brand building can be challenging, especially when there are no immediate, concrete results to show to a non-trained mind.
+It’s similar to a doctor explaining why an injection or antibiotic isn’t necessary all the time; it requires patience and painstaking communication.
 Our company believes in doing what’s right, even if it means resisting shortcuts that might compromise integrity.
 This approach can be tough to justify and educate others about, but it’s essential for long-term success.

 CMOs often face criticism when educating their organisation about the importance of brand building, a professional hazard that comes with the role.
-A good CMO understands the value of investing in brand building and takes on the challenge of justifying these expenditures for the brand’s benefit.
-While CFOs do intervene, marketers need to earn their stripes.”
+While CFOs do intervene, marketers need to hold their ground”.

 Building trust in the brand

-If you are one of those retail investors who opened a demat account during the pandemic listening to a ‘finfluencer’ giving unsolicited investing tips, then you are not alone.
-Constantly enveloped by misleading information on the internet, the BFSI sector is standing at a critical juncture where 90% of retail investors are losing money left, right, and centre.
+If you are one of those retail investors who opened a demat account during the pandemic listening to a ‘finfluencer’ giving unsolicited investing tips, and now have your Demat account dormant, then you are not alone.
+Constantly enveloped by misleading information on the internet, the BFSI sector is standing at a critical juncture where more than 90% of retail F&O investors are losing money left, right, and centre.

 At the core of this issue is the lack of financial literacy and the presence of misleading tips shared on social media without any thorough research.
-Taking a hard look at the situation, Motilal Oswal Financial Services (MOFSL) came up with a campaign named ‘The Man From Motilal Oswal’ that features a man—all suited up, and he does not give tips but “solid advice” based on research.
+Taking a hard look at the situation, Motilal Oswal Wealth Management (MOWM) came up with a campaign named ‘The Man From Motilal Oswal’ that features a true-blue investment professional who said he does not give tips but ‘Only Solid Advice’ based on research.

 A unique aspect where MOFSL stands out is its influencer marketing strategy.
 The company is working hard to ensure that some of its well-trained and researched employees become influencers doing organic PR for the brand and countering the misleading information about investing that often takes centre stage on Instagram and Facebook.
 MOSFL frequently collaborates with the top 50 influencers in the domain to maintain a connection with the youth.